franklu2014/franklu2014/README.md

-### Hi there 👋
+### Hi there, my name is Frank Lu 👋.
+I like Data Science, Machine Learning, and Software Engineering.

-I am passionate about digging out insights from data and recently received a master's degree in Data Science.
+I am passionate about digging out insights from data and building efficient data pipelines.

 <!--
 **franklu2014/franklu2014** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.